steedos/help/en-us/workflow/README.md

 - Requests in corporate business system can transfer to Steedos Workflow and can be approved in it.

 #### Notice：
-Users in professional version of Steedos Workflow cannot get access to Steedos API.
+Users in Professional version of Steedos Workflow cannot get access to Steedos API.

 - [Steedos API Help](api.md)